 On March 4, 2019, the Company granted to Demerara Gold Corp. ("Demerara") and Bell Mountain Exploration Corp. ("Bell Mountain") the right to enter into a formal Option and Joint Venture Agreement until June 30, 2019 for the exploration of the Oro Cruz property.
-To earn a 75% interest, Demerara and Bell Mountain will have to spend approximately USD\$2.1 million in property payments and exploration and development over the next five years.
+At the date of this MD&A, the parties were still in negotiations